Annual Salary Calculator 2026

 How do I calculate annual salary from hourly wage?

-Multiply your hourly rate by your weekly hours, then multiply by 52.
-For full-time workers at 40 hours per week, multiply by 2,080 — the IRS and BLS standard work year.
-Example: $23.75 per hour × 40 hours × 52 weeks = $49,400 annual salary.
-For part-time, replace 40 with your actual weekly hours.
-Use the calculator on this page for instant results.
+Multiply your hourly rate by your weekly hours, then by 52.
+For full-time 40 hours per week, the shortcut is hourly × 2,080 (the IRS standard work year).
+Example: $23.75 × 40 × 52 = $49,400.
+For part-time workers, always use your actual weekly hours.
+A 30-hour worker at $23.75 earns $37,050 annually, not $49,400.
+Use the calculator above for any rate and any hours instantly.

 How many pay periods are in a year?
+Weekly, biweekly, semi-monthly, monthly?

 Does annual salary include overtime pay?